kaltura/kaltura-player-android/StarterGuide.md

 13. If you are a Kaltura customer then you must be using our Backend so you can check our `GetPlaybackContext` API using the [OVP Endpoint check](https://kaltura.github.io/playkit/tools/gpc) and [OTT Endpoint check](https://kaltura.github.io/playkit/tools/gpc-ott)
 14. Know more about our [Phoenix Media Provider](https://kaltura.github.io/playkit/guide/common/ott-media-provider.html)
 15. Know more about [OVP Basics](https://kaltura.github.io/playkit/guide/common/ovp-basics.html)
-16. Check out our awesome and continuosly updated samples, [Kaltura Player Samples](https://github.com/kaltura/kaltura-player-android-samples) and [Playkit Sample with Plugins](https://github.com/kaltura/playkit-android-samples)
+16. If you want to understand more about the individual functionalities like, Subtitles, IMA Ads, Chromecast, Analytics.
+Please check [Playkit and its Plugins](https://github.com/kaltura/playkit-android-samples) and [Kaltura Player Sample](https://github.com/kaltura/kaltura-player-android-samples).